Last Modified January 2023

-We may from time to time elect to share certain information about you collected by us on the Service with third parties or affiliates for those third parties’ or affiliates’ own direct marketing purposes.
-If you are a California resident, you may opt out of such future sharing of your personal information (as defined by the California Shine the Light Act) by contacting us at firstname.lastname@example.org with the phrase "Do Not Share" in the subject line.
+We may from time to time elect to share certain information about you collected by us on the Site with third parties or affiliates for those third parties’ or affiliates’ own direct marketing purposes.
+If you are a California resident, you may opt out of such future sharing of your personal information (as defined by the California Shine the Light Act) by contacting us at email@example.com with the phrase “Do Not Share” in the subject line.
 You may also send a postcard Duckhorn Wine Company, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574, call 1-866-473-7059 and leave a message with your request, or complete this web form.

-The criteria used to determine the period for which Personal Data about you will be stored varies depending on the legal basis under which we process such Personal Data:
+The criteria used to determine the period for which Personal Data about you will be stored varies depending on why we process such Personal Data:

 |Contractual Necessity||For the duration of the contract plus some additional limited period of time that is necessary to comply with law or that represents the limitation period for legal claims that could arise from the contractual relationship.|